planetbridging/Python/README.md

 # Python

-This is a collection of small projects in python to help combine see and combine in to other projects
+This is a collection of small projects in python to help combine in to other projects

 [declair.in](http://declair.in)